 On the vanguard of a modern renaissance in high-tech imaging, information and media systems, visualization programs at Texas A&M bring together artists, scientists, architects and engineers who collaborate to create new knowledge and transformative educational experiences like those featured at the SXSW activation.

-The Collision of Art & Technology activation features:
+The Collision of Art & Technology activation featured:

-Time-based work compilation: Greeting visitors as they enter the Meriwether Ballroom, an 80” display will feature short animations and films created by the digital wizards, or “Vizzers,” from Texas A&M’s Department of Visualization.
-Along with class projects and kinetic animations, reel highlights include several short features developed in the department’s Summer Industry Workshop, which emulates a real-world studio production pipeline.
+Time-based work compilation: Greeting visitors as they entered the Meriwether Ballroom, an 80” display featured short animations and films created by the digital wizards, or “Vizzers,” from Texas A&M’s Department of Visualization.
+Along with class projects and kinetic animations, reel highlights included several short features developed in the department’s Summer Industry Workshop, which emulates a real-world studio production pipeline.
 In the workshop, students collaborate with professionals from many of the nation’s leading animation studios, like DreamWorks Animation, Walt Disney Animation Studios, Pixar, Reel FX, and Industrial Light and Magic.

-Serious gaming: Students from the Learning Interactive Visualization Experience Lab will be on hand to demonstrate two popular educational video games initially conceived in the lab and now on the market.
+Serious gaming: Students from the Learning Interactive Visualization Experience Lab demonstrated two popular educational video games initially conceived in the lab and now on the market.
 One game, “Variant,” provides a fun way to learn calculus, and the other, “Arté Mecenas,” is widely used to teach art history.